GalaxyRoblox/Policies/docs/admin.md

 All accepted/denied videos must be logged publicly with all relevant information, as well as in the proper admin channels dedicated to them.
 All commands must also be logged.

-In certain cases, the AD/LA may determine a refund can be accepted/denied but the evidence is not posted.
-These are because of serious issues such as potential self doxes or other reasons along the same lines.
+In certain cases, the AD/LA may determine that a refund can be accepted/denied, but the evidence is not posted.
+These are because of serious issues such as potential self-doxes or other reasons along the same lines.
 This will be listed in the reasoning as well.

 ## Account Resets
 When users are caught using an exploit known as Automining, they are permanently banned.
 The only way to truly appeal this ban is via an account reset, applicable only by the LA and AD.
 This means ALL ACCOUNT DATA ON GALAXY is wiped, and you start anew with only the starting ships and warehouse.
-However this isn’t only just a punishment.
-Sometimes users just want to start anew, with this they can request a quick and simple account wipe, and they start from scratch.
+However, this isn’t only just a punishment.
+Sometimes users just want to start anew, with this, they can request a quick and simple account wipe, and they start from scratch.

 ## Account Transfers
-Account transfers are as the name suggests, the transfer of one’s data account (further known as transferer) to another account (further known as transferee).
+Account transfers are, as the name suggests, the transfer of one’s data account (further known as the transferer) to another account (further known as the transferee).
 To process this, either the transferer or transferee must purchase the “Account Transfer” gamepass for its fee and then make an AD/Account Transfer ticket in the support server.
 If the transferer or transferee do not own both accounts involved, the AD and LA are responsible for ensuring both account owners are present and give consent with full understanding that all data is transferred over and the transferer account will be back to day one in terms of stats.
-Account Transfers are private and may not be leaked by staff unless the transferer/transferee reveal it themselves.
+Account Transfers are private and may not be leaked by staff unless the transferer/transferee reveals it themselves.
 Any duplicated info (i.e. both accounts have a Galaxy) is lost permanently as it will simply cease to exist, so be sure to try to avoid it if at all possible.
-Something worth noting is that the Admin Director is capable of denying account transfers if they feel it suspicious or any other possible issue.
+Something worth noting is that the Admin Director is capable of denying account transfers if they feel it is suspicious or any other possible issue.
 When you buy the account transfer, you have already agreed to that disclaimer.

 In the case of a falsified Account Transfer, i.e. someone steals the account or claims ownership but does not actually own it, the transferer will be fully banned with no appeal, and the transfer is reversed.
-Common Accepted/Denied Refund Reasons
+Commonly Accepted/Denied Refund Reasons
 Placeholder